In the Beginning . . . .Again!

 After simmering for millenniums, the religious and cultural differences between the three groups led to inter-galactic war.
 The war turned Aiden into a burned-out hulk with the only living survivors escaping on three space-ships.
 This is the story of one of those space-ships and what was found when it was forced to return to their original home planet.

 The starship Olympus was trapped between a fleet of fanatics and an impenetrable asteroid field.
 Then the starship’s captain, Nate Rellim, made an awe-inspiring decision that changed the universe forever.
-He was only trying to save his people, but his actions that day would resound through time, rippling onward and outward to directly impact the lives of all their descendants – including you and I.
+He was only trying to bring his people to safety, but his actions that day would resound through time, rippling onward and outward to directly impact the lives of all their descendants – including you and I.

 The ship and its’ people escaped.
 But when the battle was over, they found themselves stranded on the planet they had once abandoned.
 Somehow the planet had eliminated the pollution, come back to life, and managed to recycle both itself and its inhabitants.
 It almost seemed to have a life of its own!